Editorial photograph of an enterprise AI conference with executives reviewing AI contract terms

 Frequently asked questions

-How is model deprecation managed in AI contracts?
+How does model deprecation affect contracts?

 SAP renewal twelve months out?